LandonVong/LandonVong.github.io/README.md

 - Worked effectively with a group of 6 people.

 ## Technical Skills: XML, JavaScript, HTML/CSS, C#, SQL Server, C++, Python, Django, and Java.

-I am a current software development student with experience writing code and designing solutions.
-Adept at working effectively in fast-paced, deadline-driven settings that demand strong organizational and analytical skills.

 <style>
   body{